michaelsinghurse/wake-up/README.md

 Many developers, including me, host their side projects on [Heroku](https://heroku.com/).
-Heroku offers a free tier which provides 550 free hours per month (or 1,000 if you verify with a credit card), but one of the drawbacks is that your app will go to sleep if it doesn't have any traffic in 30 minutes.
+Heroku offers a free tier which provides 550 free hours per month (or 1,000 if you verify with a credit card), but one of the drawbacks is that your app will go to sleep if it doesn't have any traffic in 30 minutes [Heroku Pricing](https://www.heroku.com/pricing).
 Waking a sleep app involves starting the dyno (i.e. Linux container) the app is running on.
 I've seen a sleeping app take over 20 seconds to load.
 If you're a developer, and you're demonstrating your website to a potential client or employer, having